liquity/bold/README.md

 A Trove can not be in a managed batch if it has an individual interest delegate.

 The Trove owner may also revoke individual delegate’s permission to change the given Trove’s interest rate at any point.
-##  Delegation

-The system incorporates 3 types of delegation by which borrowers can outsource management of their Trove to third parties:

-- Add / Remove managers who can adjust an individual Trove’s collateral and debt
-- Individual interest delegates who can adjust an individual Trove’s interest rate
-- Batch interest delegates who can adjust the interest rate for a batch of several Troves

-### Add and Remove managers

-Add managers and Remove managers may be set by the Trove owner when the Trove is opened, or at any time later.

-#### Add Managers

-- An Add Manager may add collateral or repay debt to a Trove
-- When set to `address(0)`, any address is allowed to perform these operations on the Trove
-- Otherwise, only the designated `AddManager` in this mapping Trove is allowed to add collateral / repay debt
-- A Trove owner may set the AddManager equal to their own address in order to disallow anyone from adding collateral / repaying debt.

-#### Remove Managers

-Remove Managers may withdraw collateral or draw new BOLD debt.

-- Only the designated Remove manager, if any, and the Trove owner, are allowed
-- A receiver address may be chosen which can be different from the Remove Manager and Trove owner.
-The receiver receives the collateral and BOLD drawn by the Remove Manager.
-- By default, a Trove has no Remove Manager - it must be explicitly set by the Trove owner upon opening or at a later point.
- - The receiver address can never be zero.

-### Individual interest delegates

-A Trove owner may set an individual delegate at any point after opening.The individual delegate has permission to update the Trove’s interest rate in a range set by the owner, i.e. `[ _minInterestRate,  _minInterestRate]`.

-A Trove can not be in a managed batch if it has an individual interest delegate.

-The Trove owner may also revoke individual delegate’s permission to change the given Trove’s interest rate at any point.

 ### Batch interest managers